mfvitale/pastebin-go/README.md

 * Create a paste (guest, logged user)
 * List Pastes Created By A User
 * Delete A Paste Created By A User
-* Get raw paste output of users pastes including 'private' pastes
+* Get raw paste output of users' pastes including 'private' pastes
 * Get raw paste output of any 'public' & 'unlisted' pastes

 # Getting Started